nltmickc/vim/README.md

 My vim setup

-When installing on remote maachine rember to delete existing .vimrc and symlink to the .vimrc in the .vim directory
+When installing remember to delete existing .vimrc and symlink to the .vimrc in the .vim directory
 ```
   $ cd ~
   $ rm .vimrc